-New England Baptist Hospital (NEBH) is proud to offer a Transition to Practice (TTP) Nurse Residency program with two tracks: Medical-Surgical and Operating Room.
+New England Baptist Hospital (NEBH) is proud to offer a Transition to Practice (TTP) Nurse Residency program with two tracks: Inpatient Surgical and Operating Room.
 This innovative program provides a structured, supportive, and interactive environment that bridges the gap from the academic setting to the professional practice environment and is designed to support the transition of new graduate nurses with less than one-year experience.
-Our TTP is a 10-month Nurse Residency program that ensures a unique opportunity for the newly licensed nurse to successfully transition to an acute care setting while addressing the realities of clinical practice under the guidance and support of our clinical nursing staff, nurse educators, nurse leaders and program facilitators.
+Our TTP is a 12-month program that ensures a unique opportunity for the newly licensed nurse to successfully transition to an acute care setting while addressing the realities of clinical practice under the guidance and support of our clinical nursing staff, nurse educators, nurse leaders and program facilitators.

-Participants in the clinical nurse residency program must have graduated from an accredited school of nursing program and have a Massachusetts RN license prior to the employment start date.
+Participants in the TTP must have graduated from an accredited school of nursing program and have a Massachusetts RN license prior to the employment start date.
 Eligible participants include those that have less than one-year nursing work experience or if foreign trained, have not practiced nursing in the United States for a minimum of one year.
 For more information, contact the NEBH Human Resources Department.

-The nurse resident attends a 6-hour day of organizational orientation.
+The nurse resident attends an 8-hour day of organizational orientation.
 NEO includes a warm welcome and introduction to the Baptist Way and Legendary Service and introduction to compliance, quality and patient safety, infection prevention and control, security/environmental safety, IT security and employee health.

 Preceptorship is a minimum of 3 months.
 Preceptors are trained in the art and science of teaching and competency validation.
 Regular meetings with the unit nurse manager, clinical leader, and clinical educator occur within the orientation period to evaluate progress, assess learning needs, and address any potential remediation.